Reversibility of quantum resources through probabilistic protocols

 A remarkable axiomatic framework emerged, first for entanglement~\cite{brandao_2008-1,brandao_2010} and later for more general quantum resources~\cite{brandao_2015}, which claimed that reversibility can indeed always be achieved under suitable assumptions.
 Such a striking property would not only establish a unique entropic measure of quantum resources, but also connect the broad variety of different resources in a common operational formalism.
-However, issues have transpired in parts of the proof of these results~\cite{berta_2022}, putting this general reversibility into question.
+However, issues have transpired in parts of the proof of these results~\cite{berta_2022,berta_2023-1}, putting this general reversibility into question.
 As of now, there is no known framework that can establish the reversibility of general quantum resource theories --- and in particular quantum entanglement --- even under weaker assumptions.
 What is more, recent results demonstrated an exceptionally strong type of irreversibility of entanglement~\cite{lami_2023}, casting doubt on the very possibility of recovering reversible manipulation whatsoever.

-Here we show that the reversibility of general quantum resource transformations can be established in a setting that very closely resembles the original assumptions of the reversibility conjectures~\cite{brandao_2008-1,brandao_2010,brandao_2015}, with only one change: we allow probabilistic conversion protocols.
+In this work, we resolve the question by constructing the first complete reversible framework for general quantum resources, including entanglement.
+Our setting closely resembles the original assumptions of the reversibility conjectures~\cite{brandao_2008-1,brandao_2010,brandao_2015}, with only one change: we allow probabilistic conversion protocols.
 That is, we study transformations which allow for some probability of failure, and we demonstrate that in this setting the conversion rates are exactly given by the entropic resource measure known as the regularised relative entropy, identifying it as the unique operational resource quantifier.

-To ensure that the protocols are not unphysically difficult to realise, we constrain the probability of failure so that it does not become prohibitively large: there always remains a constant non-zero chance of successful conversion, even when manipulating an unbounded number of quantum states.
+The use of probabilistic protocols is a distinguishing feature of our approach, necessitating a careful consideration of how exactly to quantify the asymptotic rates of such transformations.
+We employ a definition which focuses on the number of copies of states that are undergoing the transformation, discounting the success probability of the protocols.
+Although seemingly more permissive than some previously used definitions, we explicitly ensure that the protocols that we study are not unphysically difficult to realise: we only allow transformations whose probability of failure does not become prohibitively large, in the sense that there always remains a constant non-zero chance of successful conversion, even when manipulating an unbounded number of quantum states.
+Such rates are well behaved and closely connected to conventional asymptotic transformation rates studied in quantum information.